Geography 321 - The United States » 2019 » Chapter 17 Test Hawai'i

 When northeasterly winds encounter the volcanoes of the Hawaii'an Islands, they generally deposit rain on what side of the islands?

-A. East and north slopes.
+A. North and west slopes.

 B. All slopes get the same amount of rain.